-CHILDREN’S ADVOCACY CENTER OF HAMILTON COUNTY (CACHC) announces the following immediate job opening.
-Interested applicants must submit resume and references with cover letter through email only by the deadline posted.
+CHILDREN’S ADVOCACY CENTER OF HAMILTON COUNTY (CACHC) announces the following immediate job opening:

 Job Position Title: Development Associate

 Supervised by: Director of External Affairs

 General Job Description: The Development Associate, along with the Executive Director (ED), Director of External Affairs (EA Director) and entire External Affairs Department, coordinates fundraising initiatives for the agency.
 This position is an exempt, professional position that may require some evening and weekend hours (approximately two evenings and one weekend a month).

 Duties/Responsibilities: Coordinate development/fundraising activities with the Board of Directors, ED, and EA Director.